MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.PriFormat.md

 ---

-# VisWebPageSettings.PriFormat Property (Visio Save As Web)
+# VisWebPageSettings.PriFormat property (Visio Save As Web)

 Specifies the primary output format for the webpage.
 Read/write.